How to Make Elderberry Syrup—And Why Elderberries Are So Good for You!

 No content available.

 Elderberries!
 This year, I made elderberry syrup with these gorgeous, deep purple berries.
 The sweet syrup is delicious in foods and drinks, and a daily teaspoon is a natural immune booster.
-Learn more about the power of elderberries and enjoy my simple recipe.
+Learn more about the power of elderberries and enjoy this simple recipe.

 Have you encountered elderberry in the wild?
 The branches of these humble roadside and streambank shrubs festooned in summer with flat-topped clusters of airy white flowers drip with gorgeous, deep-purple clusters of berries.